 Content marketing involves creating knowledge about all sorts of topics through videos, blogs, and social media posts.
 This is then shared across multiple platforms.
-Its purpose isn’t to directly promote a brand but rather to inform your target audience about the brand’s products or services and garner interest in them.
+Its purpose isn’t to directly promote a brand.
+Rather, the point is to inform your target audience about the brand’s products or services and garner interest in them.
 While it sounds easy enough, how do you know if the type of content you create will help you gain your audience’s trust?
 What do you know about the different types of content marketing available?
 How will you choose the right kind?
 Remember, what might work for one brand could bring dismal results for another.
 That’s why we’ve written this article to explain things in more detail.

 Types of Content Marketing

 When creating content as part of this marketing strategy, remember that the idea is to first grab the audience’s attention and not make a sales pitch right off the bat.
 This means you have to decide which type of content marketing would best serve your purpose.
 The below-mentioned types are the most common ones that you can use according to your requirements.

 Blogs are probably the most common and the most used type of content marketing across the globe.
 According to the State of Content Marketing Report 2019, they account for over 85% of content marketing.

 Businesses all over the world use blogs to garner attention on all sorts of topics from different people.
 It’s no secret that blogs receive almost 100% more links to their websites and, in turn, have more than 400% indexed pages for the Search Engine Results Pages (SERPs).
 In addition, blogging is an extremely cost-effective way to market products and services, especially when it comes to small businesses with small marketing budgets.